Clean Buildings Roadmap

 Clean Buildings for Our Future

-Washington is in the midst of a fundamental transformation from a fossil-fuel based economy to a carbon neutral economy.
+Washington is in the midst of a fundamental transformation from a fossil-fuel-based economy to a carbon-neutral economy.
 How we navigate this transition for residential and commercial buildings will have profound effects on the wellbeing and prosperity of future generations.

-The SCALE 2030 Clean Buildings Roadmap (the Roadmap) connects Washington’s ambitious climate and clean energy goals with a long-term vision and whole system approach to implementation in the building sector.
-It is bold.
-It is pragmatic.
-It is systemic.
+The Roadmap is bold, pragmatic, and systemic.
 Why?
 Because the clean buildings transition isn’t just about changing buildings.
-It’s about changing the complex building sector ecosystem and the larger policy, utility, and market context influencing decision-making at every level.
+It’s about changing the complex building sector ecosystem and the larger policy, utility, and market context influencing decision making at every level.

 How We Get There